Heather Wipfli, PhD

 Telephone: (323) 865-0411

-Heather Wipfli, Ph.D., is an Associate Professor in the Department of Preventive Medicine at the Keck School of Medicine at the University of Southern California and the Associate Director for the USC Institute for Global Health.
+Heather Wipfli, Ph.D., is an Associate Professor in the Department of Preventive Medicine at the Keck School of Medicine at the University of Southern California.

 Dr. Wipfli holds a Ph.D. in International Studies from the Graduate Institute of International Studies at the University of Geneva.
 Her research focuses on international cooperation and governance approaches to improve health, specifically in regards to global chronic disease control including tobacco use, obesity, and exposure to air pollution.